Divius/Divius.github.io/posts/ironic-ptg-denver-2017-1.rst

 The driver composition reform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finished, with hardware types created for all supported hardware. `Removing the classic drivers`_ is planned for Rocky with deprecation in Queens.
+Finished, with hardware types created for all supported hardware, and the classic drivers pending deprecation in Queens.

+`Removing the classic drivers`_ is planned for Rocky.

 Standalone jobs (jobs without nova)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^